steveya/steveya.github.io/_posts/2023-06-10-short-rate-models-3.md

 The speed of mean reversion $$\kappa$$ is a critical parameter in the Vasicek model.
 It controls the speed of mean-reversion and influences the volatility of the short rate on top of the $$\sigma$$ parameter.
 The higher the $$\kappa$$, the faster the mean-reversion speed, and the lower the volatility of the short rate, and vice versa.

 #### Ornstein-Uhlenbeck Process
-The model assumes that the short rate follows an Ornstein-Uhlenbeck process, a well-established method for representing mean-reverting behavior.
+The model assumes that the short rate follows an Ornstein-Uhlenbeck process, a well-established method for representing mean-reverting behaviour.
 This modelling choice is more consistent with empirical results.
-Similar to Merton's model, the short rate can still go negative, and the volatility is still independent of the short rate's level.
+Like the Merton model, the short rate can still go negative, and the volatility is still independent of the short rate's level.

 #### Equilibrium Short-Rate Model
 Like the Merton model, the Vasicek model also belongs to a subclass of the short-rate model called the *Equilibrium short-rate model*.
 The Arbitrage-Free counterpart to the Vasicek model is the **Hull-White Model**, which allows $$\theta$$ to be deterministically time-varying.